-As we mover ever closer to 29 March 2019, the likelihood of a “hard” Brexit increases, with the UK leaving the EU with no trade, transportation or freedom of movement agreements whatsoever.
+As we mover ever closer to 29 March 2019, the likelihood of a “hard” Brexit increases every day, with the UK leaving the EU with no trade, transportation or freedom of movement agreements whatsoever.
 Which will have ramifications for expats across Europe and beyond.

 So we’ve started a running update of Brexit developments:

 • On the day May presented the draft agreement to parliament, the guy who oversaw Brexit quit.
 Brexit Minister Dominic Rennie Raab – the son of a Czech-born Jewish refugee who escaped the Nazis, and who is married to a Brazilian Google executive – said he could no longer support the deal, which Raab said has “two fatal flaws.”
 Which he negotiated.
 Monty Python couldn’t have written a more absurd script.

 • On 31 October – Halloween, appropriately – the Guardian reported that Manhattan-based rating agency Standard & Poor’s warns that a no-deal Brexit would plunge the U.K. into recession, send unemployment skyrocketing, home prices lower and office leasing rates off the cliff.
 Oh, and for good measure, Britain’s credit rating would be downgraded.